 During the 70s/80s, the artificial hair transplant was a dangerous and controversial process, causing many problems and eventually being banned by the FDA.
 In 1995, the modern Biofibre procedure (developed in Italy) was certified and therefore recognised as a safe medical procedure, ensuring only qualified individuals could perform it .

 There are a few factors that set the Biofibre procedure apart from other routes of treatment, such as preferred aesthetics, faster surgery, and no post-transplant downtime.
 The expertly designed fibres also offer a variety of hair types, from straight or wavy, to curly or afro transplants.

-Where a natural hair transplant extracts and transplants healthy hair follicles into the affected area of the scalp, a Biofibre hair transplant implants synthetic fibres (hairs) into the scalp.
+Where other hair restoration techniques transplant healthy hair follicles into the affected area of the scalp, a Biofibre hair transplant implants synthetic fibres (hairs) into the scalp.
 The result is immediate, allowing the individual to have control over their hair loss.

 A Biofibre hair transplant uses hooked needles to implant the hairs, meaning there’s less post-transplant downtime.
-Biofibre hairs must be implanted deeper beneath the skin to prevent substantial shedding.
-There’s no follicle to root the hair in place.
+Biofibre hairs must be implanted deeper beneath the skin to prevent substantial shedding as there’s no follicle to root the hair in place.
 It takes around 20-30 days for the hairs to anchor.
 The process may need to be repeated every 5 weeks, in order to produce the desired amount, density, and length.

 Available Biofibre hair colours and textures

 Biofibre hair transplants are only suitable for the head.
 Areas such as eyebrows, beards, and other body parts are not compatible with the procedure due to the sensitive nature of these areas.
 Learn more about beard transplants and eyebrow transplants.